-Through the work of Flores Forbes, Associate Vice President of Strategic Policy and Program Implementation, who has written extensively on incarceration and reentry, GCA has been a leader in the conversation about criminal justice reform on campus, introducing the topic of removing the exception clause from the 13th amendment, as well as supporting the annual Beyond the Bars conference, the second-largest event held at Columbia every year.
+Through the work of Flores Forbes, Associate Vice President of Community Affairs, who has written extensively on incarceration and reentry, GCA has been a leader in the conversation about criminal justice reform on campus, introducing the topic of removing the exception clause from the 13th amendment, as well as supporting the annual Beyond the Bars conference, the second-largest event held at Columbia every year.

 To accomplish these goals, GCA works with numerous university and community partners, listed below.

 The ReEntry Acceleration Program (REAP) at Columbia Business School trains MBA students to deliver business training to incarcerated individuals, develops tools for potential employers, and creates forums for new relationships to shape a solutions-focused dialog around post-incarceration employment.